 Stamford Protective Order Violations

-If you are subject to a Stamford protective order, violations can carry serious criminal penalties.
-For legal advice and help crafting a defense against domestic violence charges, contact a top Stamford Protective Order attorney today.
+If you are subject to a Stamford protective order, violations can carry serious criminal penalties under Connecticut General Statutes (C.G.S.) §53a-223.
+For legal advice and help crafting a defense against domestic violence charges, contact a top Stamford, CT attorney today.

 What are the Types of Protective Orders in CT?

 Protective orders can be divided into two main types—criminal and civil.
-Courts issue criminal protective orders while the criminal investigation and trial process are underway, Connecticut General Statutes (“C.G.S.”) §36b-38c(e), § 54-1k.
+Courts issue criminal protective orders while the criminal investigation and trial process are underway, C.G.S.” §36b-38c(e), § 54-1k.
 Generally, these orders only last until the criminal case is disposed of.
 However, the court has discretion to issue what is known as a standing criminal protective order, under C.G.S. §53a-40e.
 These orders outlive the criminal case, by potentially years or even decades.

 Civil protective orders are issued at the request of an individual who has either been subjected to abuse or has been repeatedly stalked or threatened.
 Courts may issue a “relief from abuse” restraining order when someone has been threatened by a family or household member (C.G.S. §46b-15).
 A civil protection order may be issued against anyone, regardless of their relationship, but it is only available to individuals victimized by sexual abuse, sexual assault, or stalking (C.G.S. §46b-16a(a)).

 Protective order violations in Stamford are treated virtually the same way regardless of how the order was issued or the terms of the order.
 Any violation is a serious criminal offense.

 What Constitutes a Violation of a Protective Order?